 The oral health of our citizens is important for several reasons.
 First, it is important as a quality-of-life issue; healthy teeth and gums can translate into a better appearance, higher self-esteem, and more self-confidence, which are key to a better quality of life.
 Second, missing and decayed teeth or diseased gums can make it difficult to find employment and perform well on the job, adversely affecting the pocketbooks of individuals and families as well as the state's capacity to realize economic development and increase prosperity.
 Third, and perhaps most important, missing teeth, inflamed gums, and cavities often make it difficult to eat a balanced diet, and increasingly research links poor oral health to illness, chronic disease, and even early mortality.
-While real public health gains have been made in oral health here, Kentucky's overall status can best be termed as below average.
-A higher percentage of Kentucky prime working-age adults between the ages of 25 and 54 are missing 6 or more teeth, or all teeth, (9.3%) compared to the U.S. (6.0%) or competitor states (7.4%).
-Similarly, an estimated 4.5 percent of Kentuckians are missing all teeth, which is statistically higher than the U.S. (1.8%) and competitor states (2.7%).
+While real public health gains have been made in oral health here, Kentucky's overall status can best be termed as slightly below average.
+Compared to the competitor states (63.2%) and U.S. overall (65.4%), a statistically significant lower percentage of Kentucky prime working-age adults (59.2%) responded "None," when asked this question: Not including teeth lost for injury or orthodontics, how many of your permanent teeth have been removed because of tooth decay or gum disease?

-Oral Health Indicators, U.S., Competitor States, and Kentucky, 2016 (prime working-age adults, 25 to 54 years old) Oral Status US (%) CS (%) KY (%) Missing 1 to 5 permanent teeth 29.2 29.3 27.5 Missing 6 or more teeth, but not all 6.0 7.4 9.3 Missing all teeth 1.8 2.7 4.5 Visited dentist in last 12 months 63.8 62.8 62.9
+Oral Health Indicators, U.S., Competitor States, and Kentucky, 2018 (prime working-age adults, 25 to 54 years old) Oral Status US (%) CS (%) KY (%) Missing 1 to 5 permanent teeth 27.5 27.7 28.7 Missing 6 or more teeth, but not all 5.3 6.6 7.1 Missing all teeth 1.8 2.5 5.0 Visited dentist in last 12 months 64.7 63.3 63.0 Source: Author's analysis of data from Centers for Disease Control and Prevention (CDC) Behavioral Risk Factor

-Source: Author's analysis of data from Centers for Disease Control and Prevention (CDC), Behavioral Risk Factor Surveillance System Survey Data, Atlanta, Georgia: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2016
+Source: Author's analysis of data from Centers for Disease Control and Prevention (CDC), Behavioral Risk Factor Surveillance System Survey Data, Atlanta, Georgia: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2018